Irish Section 110 Special Purpose Vehicle: Creation

 Irish companies had access to the EU's network of tax treaties in a preferred common law legal system.
-However, offering Irish companies as vehicles for tax neutral securitisations bought risks to the tax base of the Irish economy as Irish domestic assets and businesses could be repackaged into Section 110 "qualifying assets".
+However, offering Irish companies as vehicles for tax neutral securitisations brought risks to the tax base of the Irish economy as Irish domestic assets and businesses could be repackaged into Section 110 "qualifying assets".

 Explicit solutions (i.e. the SPV could not hold Irish assets) were ruled out as the Section 110 SPV could be challenged as a non-ordinary Irish company, losing tax treaty access.
-Instead, controls were introduced, that while less explicit, would collectively ensure Section 110 SPVs were confined to global securitisation:
+Instead, controls were introduced that, while less explicit, would collectively ensure Section 110 SPVs were confined to global securitisation: